What is a ventricular assist device (VAD)?

-Read about how the HeartMate II let Julie play in the snow and Adam go to a Mariners game while waiting for a heart transplant.
+Read about how the HeartMate II allowed Adam to go to a Mariners game while waiting for a heart transplant.

 When a virus attacked AJ’s heart, his team at Seattle Children’s recommended a ventricular assist device (VAD).
 The CentriMag pump allowed his heart to rest, heal and recover.

 Who’s on the team?